-I write this letter to introduce you to the meaningful work the Teach Them To Fish Foundation is doing by building primary schools in rural Cambodia, Uganda, and Vietnam and the global impact our work has on the lives of thousands of underprivileged children and girls at risk for human trafficking who without your help simply would have no hope.
+I write to introduce you to the meaningful work the Teach Them To Fish Foundation is doing by building schools in Cambodia and building schools in Uganda and the global impact our work has on the lives of tens of thousands of orphaned and disadvantaged children who did not have schools to attend while emphasizing the importance of educating young girls at risk for human trafficking, who without your help have no hope.

 While the Teach Them To Fish Foundation is not first-responders, we maintain a Save The Children program and stand ready to help children displaced during times of unforeseen tragedies such as the earthquake in Nepal (2015), Typhoon Haiyan in the Philippines (2013), and the earthquake in Haiti (2010).

-As we are all unpaid volunteers, 100% of the proceeds donated through our website goes to the children in the form of food, clothing, shoes, school supplies, and/or construction of school buildings or, if so designated, to our Save The Children program which we contribute to the US Fund for UNICEF unless we are suitably positioned to provide in-field work such as we did during the famine in Cambodia, the bombings in Israel, and for the refugees fleeing Thailand during the May 2014 Thai Military Coup .
-We raise money separately for our administrative expense and fundraising activities whether through our Board Members’ contributions and/or corporate sponsorship.
+As we are all unpaid volunteers, 100% of the proceeds donated through our website is applied to projects for children in the form of food, clothing, shoes, school supplies, or construction and renovation of school buildings or, if so designated, to our Save The Children program which we contribute to the US Fund for UNICEF unless we are suitably positioned to provide in-field work such as we did during the famine in Cambodia, the bombings in Israel, and for the refugees fleeing Thailand during the May 2014 Thai Military Coup .
+We raise money separately for our administrative expenses and fundraising activities whether through our Board of Trustee Members’ contributions and/or corporate sponsorship.
 Of course, any funds that you might designate for our administrative expenses or special projects would be greatly appreciated, too.

-Finally, each and every one of us invite you to learn more about our foundation, become part of our family, and leave your own legacy by changing the lives of underprivileged children, girls at risk for trafficking, their families, and their future generations to come.
+Finally, we invite you to leave your own legacy by changing the lives of orphaned and disadvantaged children who do not have a school to attend, young girls at risk for human trafficking, Native American children, their families, and their future generations to come.